 For bodies with submerged FSP surfaces the volumes and center of buoyancy are computed in the same manner as if these surfaces were part of the body.
 Thus the displaced volume includes the volume between the submerged FSP surface and the exterior free surface, which ensures that the body is in hydrostatic equilibrium if the hydrostatic force on the FSP surface is balanced by an equal and opposite force on the body.

-The hydrostatic restoring coefficients are computed based only on the waterplane of the body, and not including the FSP surfaces.
-Special attention is required to analyze body motions in waves if the pressure acting on the FSP surface results in a static restoring force on the body.
-This will occur if the pressure is contained within a chamber, such as an air-cushion vehicle, exerting a force and moment on the upper surface of the chamber.
-Since the pressure in the chamber is related to the volume, the restoring force will depend on the aerodynamic characteristics of the problem.
-This can be included as an external restoring force.
+The hydrostatic restoring coefficients C{ij} are computed separately on the wetted surface S_w and the pressure surface S_p (these surfaces are defined in Section 15.11).
+For the six rigid-body modes the equations in Section 3.1 are used with S_b replaced by S_w .
+For the additional pressure modes the restoring coefficients are defined by equation (15.77).